gasolin/webby/README.md

 Plan to do

  * Pin app as a **Widget** in dialog
- * Add personality to deacon
+ * Can custom bot's personality

 ## Webby Interaction